Fombwori/IoT-Monitoring-System/README.md

 IoT Monitoring System
-The IoT Monitoring System is a Python-based smart home simulation platform.
+The IoT Monitoring System is a Python-based smart home simulation app.
 It mimics the operation of common IoT devices such as smart lights, thermostats, and security cameras, all managed via a central automation controller.

 This simulation is visualized using a user-friendly graphical interface (GUI), allowing real-time monitoring and control of devices in a virtual smart home environment.